dnzengou/products-correlation/correlation/products-correlation.md

 ![correlation direction](img/positively-zero-negatively-correlated-vectors.png)</br>

 In this exploration, we will limit ourselves to linear data.
-Nevertheless, we are presenting below just for information a couple of other expressions of the measure of correlation between variables: \n
-First, a special case of Pearson ρ applied to ranked (sorted) variables:<br>
+Nevertheless, we are presenting below just for information a couple of other expressions of the measure of correlation between variables: first, a special case of Pearson ρ applied to ranked (sorted) variables:<br>
 **Spearman Correlation** </br>
 But unlike Pearson, Spearman's correlation is not restricted to linear relationships.
-Rather than comparing means and variances, it measures the monotonic association (only strictly increasing or decreasing, but not mixed) between two variables X and Y and looks at the relative rank (or order of values) for each variable.\n
+Rather than comparing means and variances, it measures the monotonic association (only strictly increasing or decreasing, but not mixed) between two variables X and Y and looks at the relative rank (or order of values) for each variable.<br>
 ![spearman](img/spearman.png)</br>

 **Kendall's tau** </br>
 Also based on ranks between variables,but unlike Spearman Kendalls' τ does not take into account the difference between ranks — only directional agreement.
-Therefore, this coefficient is more appropriate for discrete data.\n
+Therefore, this coefficient is more appropriate for discrete data.<br>
 ![kendall](img/kendall.png)</br>

-2. ### Exploratory Data Analysis on products data
+### 2. Exploratory Data Analysis on products data